-The University of Missouri School of Medicine is offering a new one-year course of study, “Introduction to the Basic Biomedical and Clinical Sciences,” to commence in the academic year beginning in August 2018.
+The University of Missouri School of Medicine is offering a new one-year course of study, “Introduction to the Basic Biomedical and Clinical Sciences,” that began in August 2018.

 This classwork will be an intensive one-year course of study with graduate students in the biomedical sciences that will allow post-baccalaureate students to learn and understand more of the basic science required for the study of medicine.
 Medical students who have academic difficulty do not often cite the complexity of the subject matter which they study; instead, their concern is the unexpected pace in which they are required to acquire voluminous new knowledge.